CS102-Classroom-Notes-and-Assignments/lesson-5/ReadMe.md

   return
 }
 ```
 - The function declaration, called a function prototype, has to match with the function definition.
-It is an error if the definition of a function or any uses of it doe not agree with its prototype.
+It is an error if the definition of a function or any uses of it does not agree with its prototype.
 - Parameter names do not have to match, and are in fact optional.
 The prototype for a power() function can be written as ```int power(int m, int n)```; Or ```int power(int, int)```.
 Later in the file the function will be defined as

 ```